Incubaid/herolib/lib/hero/heroserver/ai_instructions_specs.md

   - the template uses the openrpc spec obj comes from lib/schemas/openrpc and  lib/schemas/jsonrpc for the schema's
   - so first fo the spec decode to the object from schemas/openrpc then use this obj to populate the template
   - in the template make a header 1 for each rootobject e.g. calendar, then dense show the methods with directly in the method a dense representation of the params and return
+  - each object has a method to show description and example (returns string)
-  - each object e.g. pub fn (self Comment) description(methodname string) string { has a description and pub fn (self Comment) example(methodname string) (string, string) wich returns description per method, if not filled in then its for the full rootobject, and also example, make sure to use those in the template for the documentation
+    - e.g. fn (self Comment) description(methodname string) string
+    - e.g. fn (self Comment) example(methodname string) (string, string) wich returns description per method

   - the template is markdown, we will have to use a .md to .html conversion (best to do in browser itself) and get .md from the webserver directly and convert
   - the purpose is to have a very nice documentation done per object so we know what the object does, and how to use it